a_skyline2

 Colquitt St, Seel St

-Both sites listed in 1894
+Both addresses listed in 1894

 Liverpool Orphanage Industrial School for Catholic Boys